actions/labeler/README.md

 | `repo-token` | Token to use to authorize label changes.
 Typically the GITHUB_TOKEN secret | N/A |
 | `configuration-path` | The path to the label configuration file | `.github/labeler.yml` |
 | `sync-labels` | Whether or not to remove labels when matching files are reverted or no longer changed by the PR | `false`

+# Contributions

+Contributions are welcome!
+See the [Contributor's Guide](CONTRIBUTING.md)